-As of 24 November, a total of 65 Whooping Cranes have been observed at Quivira, since fall migration began on October 24, 2013, with the sighting of one adult in the southwest corner of Big Salt Marsh (this bird was with a flock of Sandhill Cranes).
+A total of 65 Whooping Cranes were observed in fall migration 2013, with the first sighting on October 24, 2013 (one adult in the southwest corner of Big Salt Marsh, with a flock of Sandhill Cranes).
 The last sighting was on November 23.

 Spring migration began earlier than usual in 2013, with a probable sighting of six birds on February 8, and six confirmed birds at Quivira on March 6.
 Migration continued through March and most of April, with the last confirmed sighting of 3 (2A, 1 banded/radioed J) on the later-than-average date of April 22.
 Most significantly, 2013 spring produced the second highest all-time number of confirmed sightings, with 75.

 Fall migration ended through the Great Plains by the end of November, with some birds having reached Texas by the last week of October.
 The first whooping crane sighting at Quivira was a family group (2 adults, 1 juvenile) north of Big Salt Marsh on November 1.
 One sighting of 3 birds was reported from Cheyenne Bottoms on or near October 23.
 A fairly significant movement of Whooping Cranes occurred in the Quivira area during the period November 4-10, with several dozen being observed during the period.
 As of November 28, a total of 73 Whooping Cranes had been reported in the Quivira area this fall: 63 adults and 10 juveniles.
 This is one of the highest quantities ever recorded at Quivira during a season.
 None were seen in the area after late November.